How to set up two-step verification

-The simple fact is that most people do not have enough security while logging in.
-We all should have complex, unique passwords but in reality a lot of us use extremely simple passwords to secure our accounts.
+Keeping accounts secure is important.
+Everyone should have complex, unique passwords that are difficult to crack, but in reality many people use extremely simple passwords to secure their accounts.
 Some of the most common passwords are ‘123456’ and ‘password’, which are extremely easy to guess.
 Not only that, but about 70% of people use the same password for all of their different accounts which means that if one account is breached, they all are.

 - Google (Gmail, YouTube, Docs and more)